Proactive Diabetic Foot Care

 Under normal circumstances, our feet are already more likely to get injured than other parts of our body:

-- It is more challenging for blood to supply the feet than other areas of the body, thanks to their distance from the heart.
-Cells need nutrients and growth factors in blood to conduct repairs, so any impediment to this flow can lengthen recovery time.
+- It is harder for blood to reach the feet than other parts of the body.
+This is because they are farther away from the heart.
+Cells need food and growth factors in the blood to fix themselves.
+If there are problems with blood flow, it will take longer to heal.